- For the meat filling:

 Place the masa, salt, and baking powder into a large mixing bowl and combine.
 Add the lard and using your hands, knead together until the lard is well incorporated into the dry mixture.
 Gradually add enough of the reserved cooking liquid, 2 to 4 cups to create a dough that is like thick mashed potatoes.
 The dough should be moist but not wet.
 Cover the bowl with a damp towel and set aside until ready to use.

 To assemble the tamales:

-Remove a corn husks from the water and pat dry to remove excess water.
+Remove a corn husk from the water and pat to remove excess water.
 Working in batches of 6, lay the husks on a towel and spread about 2 tablespoons of the dough in an even layer across the wide end of the husk to within 1/2-inch of the edges.
-Spoon about 1 tablespoon of the meat mixture in a line down the center of the dough.
-Roll the husk so the dough surrounds the meat, then fold the bottom under to finish creating the tamale.
-Repeat until all husks, dough and filling are used.
+Spoon about 2 teaspoons of the meat mixture in a line down the center of the dough.
+Roll the husk so the dough surrounds the meat and fold the bottom under to finish creating the tamale.
+Repeat until all the husks, dough and filling are used.
 Tie the tamales, around the center, individually or in groups of 3, with kitchen twine.

 Place a steamer basket in the bottom of an 11-quart pot and add enough water to come to the bottom of the basket.
 Stand the tamales close together on their folded ends and lean them in towards the center, away from the sides of the pot.
 Bring the water to a boil over medium heat, then cover and reduce the heat to maintain a simmer.
 Check the water level every 15 to 20 minutes, and add boiling water by pouring down the side of the pot, if necessary.
 Steam until the dough is firm and pulls away from the husk easily, 1 to 1 1/2 hours.